Efficient Quantum State Synthesis with One Query: Introduction

-In classical circuit complexity it is notoriously difficult to prove that an explicit boolean function is hard for a given circuit class.
-The same holds for quantum circuit complexity, since quantum circuits can simulate boolean circuits.
+In classical circuit complexity it is notoriously difficult to prove that an explicit Boolean function is hard for a given circuit class.
+The same holds for quantum circuit complexity, since quantum circuits can simulate Boolean circuits.
 However this does not immediately imply that it should be difficult to prove quantum circuit lower bounds for \emph{quantum} tasks with no classical analogue, such as constructing a quantum state.
 And in fact, Jia and Wolf~\cite{JW23} found explicit states that require exponential circuit size to \emph{exactly} construct.

-Nevertheless, Aaronson~\cite{Aar16} observed that \cref{thm:aar} implies a barrier to finding an explicit sequence of quantum states that cannot be constructed by $\cc{BQP/poly}$ circuits (i.e.\ nonuniform polynomial-size quantum circuits) to within exponentially small error.
-Specifically, let $\ket{\psi_n}$ be an $n$-qubit state for all $n$ and let $f_n$ be the oracle associated with constructing $\ket{\psi_n}$ in \cref{thm:aar}.
-If $(f_n)_n$ can be computed in $\cc{BQP/poly}$, then plugging these circuits for $(f_n)_n$ into the algorithm from \cref{thm:aar} yields a sequence of $\cc{BQP/poly}$ circuits for constructing $(\ket{\psi_n})_n$.
-Conversely, if there are no $\cc{BQP/poly}$ circuits for constructing $(\ket{\psi_n})_n$ then there are no $\cc{BQP/poly}$ circuits for computing $(f_n)_n$.
-This would be a breakthrough in circuit complexity, since finding an explicit function that is not in $\cc{BQP/poly}$ (or even $\cc{P/poly}$) is a longstanding open problem.
+Nevertheless, Aaronson~\cite{Aar16} observed a barrier to finding explicit states that cannot be \emph{approximately} constructed by $\cc{BQP/poly}$ circuits (i.e.\ nonuniform polynomial-size quantum circuits) to within exponentially small error.
+Specifically, let $\ket{\psi_n}$ be an $n$-qubit state for all $n$ and let $f_n$ be the oracle associated with approximately constructing $\ket{\psi_n}$ in \cref{thm:aar}.
+If $(f_n)_n$ can be computed in $\cc{BQP/poly}$, then plugging these circuits for $(f_n)_n$ into the algorithm from \cref{thm:aar} yields a sequence of $\cc{BQP/poly}$ circuits for approximately constructing $(\ket{\psi_n})_n$.
+Conversely, if there are no $\cc{BQP/poly}$ circuits for approximately constructing $(\ket{\psi_n})_n$ then there are no $\cc{BQP/poly}$ circuits for computing $(f_n)_n$.
+This would be a breakthrough result, since finding an explicit function that is not in $\cc{BQP/poly}$ (or even $\cc{P/poly}$) is a longstanding open problem.